rustambaku13/Briddgy-Gatsby/blog/2021-05-17-guide-how-to-add-an-order-in-briddgy.md

 ---
 templateKey: blog
-slug: ""
+slug: 2021-05-17-guide-how-to-add-an-order-in-briddgy
 language: en
-title: "Guide: How to add an order in Briddgy"
+title: "Guide: How to add an trip in Briddgy"
 date: 2021-05-17T12:24:32.423Z
 description: Adding a trip in Briddgy is an essential step of earning while traveling.
 This post is going to guide you on that